A web browser doesn’t just download a web page; it also has to show

 needs to loop

-through the display list and draw each character:
+through it and draw each character.
+Since draw

 class Browser: